Discipline and Grievances

 The Employee should prepare a letter setting out their grievance and (in appropriate cases) identifying what steps they think could or should be taken to resolve this.

-ii) Meet the Employer
+ii) Meeting between the Employer and Employee

 A meeting should then take place as soon as possible.
 The Employee has the right to be accompanied at the meeting by a work colleague, Trade Union representative or Trade Union official.
 The purpose of the meeting is to discuss the grievance.
 It is important that nobody is taken by surprise at the meeting so documents or items that are to be considered should have been disclosed before the meeting takes place.